 Great news!
-Gypsy, starring Imelda Staunton, will be showing at the Chichester Festival Theatre from the 8th October – 10th November 2014!
+Gypsy, starring Imelda Staunton, has just finished a sell out run at the Chichester Festival Theatre from the 8th October – 10th November 2014!
 Check out our Chichester page for further details and to read excerpts from the 5 star reviews!
 There are strong rumours of Gypsy transferring to the Savoy Theatre on the West End from March 2015!
 Fingers crossed!

 The musical features songs that have since become show standards, and was famous for helping to launch the career of lyricist Stephen Sondheim, who went on to write complete musical scores of his own.
 “Everything’s Coming Up Roses”, “Some People”, “Let Me Entertain You” and of course “Rose’s Turn” are all highlights of any production.
 Arthur Laurents wrote the book of the musical, and it is widely considered to be one of the classic examples of a traditional ‘book musical’ which became popular during the middle of the 20th Century.

 This website provides information about the musical, including the various productions that have played on Broadway and in the West End.
 It also includes information on the film adaptations, as well as details of the upcoming film adaptation.